 To access the NOAA estimates, all you have to do is input your zip code, city, or state in a search bar at Morning Chores.
 For example, Albuquerque has 37 zip codes, the first of which is 87101.
 Inputting that zip in the search tool results in a first frost estimate of October 28.
 Richmond has 36 zip codes, and the first is 23173, which brings up a first frost date of October 22.

 Giving plants at least a month to establish roots before first frost helps anchor them so they aren't damaged by frost heave during freeze-thaw cycles.
 As water in the soil freezes, it causes the ground to expand.
 Poorly rooted plants may rise up during freezes and not settle back into the ground when it warms.
 Exposed roots become damaged.

-Although, your brother is right that he'll likely have planting temperatures in Albuquerque nearly until the end of October, his plants won't be well established to withstand heave if he waits that long.
-So he has a shorter window of opportunity for fall planting than you do.
-Please try not to get too uppity with him about your advantage.
+Although your brother likely will have good planting temperatures in Albuquerque until the end of October, his plants won't be well established to withstand heave if he waits that long to plant them.
+He has a shorter window of opportunity than he realizes, but please try not to get too uppity with him about being right.

 Thanks for your question.
 It helps gardeners nationwide, who can use the links and process provided here for determining their windows of opportunity for planting.
 If you need more advice, please feel free to email or call us at Flowers by the Sea.

 With Kind Regards,